-Thanks to virtual DOM, websites using React are really fast despite the huge amount of dynamic content.
+Thanks to virtual DOM, React websites are fast despite massive dynamic content.

 Strapi is powered by a modern technology stack using Node.js – it's fast.
-Really fast.
+Fast.
 Plus, it can deliver your content with GraphQL.

 From an idea to a project and from a project to a final product, we use Strapi for seamless integration with React/React Native through its GraphQL plugin.